 - Site plan showing the dimensions from each main entrance (retail, residential, office, etc.) to the property line

 - A survey, no more than six months old, signed and sealed by the surveyor

 - Contact info for the owner/developer applicant and their expeditor

 Look up your potential address on the 80 Acre map

 Use the City of Chicago’s zoning map to locate the relevant page on the collection of 80 Acre maps.
-You can also contact MAPS and Brandon Clementi, one of our super-helpful project managers, will look up potential addresses.
+You can also contact MAPS to help look up potential addresses.